| Page: << Prev

 A word from my heart

 In this electronic book (e-book), "Pasta, pizza and Pinocchio," Howard Culbertson answers questions he has been asked about missionary work in Italy.
-Originally published in 1980 for the Nazarene Missions International reading book series, this Nazarene Publishing House publication carried ISBN number 0-8341-0612-4.
+Originally published for the Nazarene Missions International mission book series, this Nazarene Publishing House publication carried ISBN number 0-8341-0612-4.
 Some material has been updated for this e-book edition.

 Well, these preceding chapters haven't contained all the questions I was asked during a home assignment year from August, 1978, to August, 1979.
 These questions to which I've given you written answers, however, cover most of the subjects.